“If nothing flies, then at least let your imagination fly free and the rest may follow.”

 Last months I received a devastating email from the UK by a woman who was raped by her husband, for which he was convicted to a six year prison term.
 But instead of being able to live her life from here on, her children were taken off her to be force adopted.
 UK Social Services alledge that she has “psychological issues post trauma” and “that she allowed herself to be raped”.

-Once the media attention went away from this appaling case the Court of Appeal in London rejected her appeal in the second instance (after being initially granting her permission to appeal ~ I still want to find out how all this is even legal, ).
-The end-result is that her two small children went into forced adoption, leaving the woman a victim who was not only beaten, raped and abused in her relationship, but who is stigmatized as “incapable mother” and open for yet more abuse by Social Services UK should she ever have another baby.
+Once the media attention went away from this appaling case the Court of Appeal in London rejected her appeal in the second instance (after being initially granting her permission to appeal ~ the Social Services/Local Council in charge of her abuse blocked the appeal in a secret hearing).
+The end-result is that her two small children went into forced adoption (after a “final good bye meeting” where the woman was not even permitted to cry), leaving the woman a victim who was not only beaten, raped and abused in her relationship, but who is stigmatized as “incapable mother” and open for yet more abuse by Social Services UK should she ever have another baby.

 I felt dizzy when I read her email and could hardly breeze for about one hour.
 I felt like I am sinking to the bottom a deep dark ocean.
 Why are victims of abuse treated like this?
 What can I tell people like her and others about “healing the trauma” when she is surrounded by constant reminders of her stigma and ordeal and sits virtually in a 24/7 prison that will never allow her to have a family life again?